wemsteral/CV/README.md

 - The pace and constant change in the tech industry is energising and exciting.
 - The apple really _doesn't_ fall far from the tree...

-...I embarked on a 16 week 'coding bootcamp' at the highly selective Makers Academy.
+...I embarked on a 16 week 'coding bootcamp' at the highly selective Makers Academy to pursue a career in software engineering.
 This experience revealed to me that I become passionate about fixing and building things when presented with a complicated project or problem with no 'textbook' solution, and that my past experience working with high-profile clients in the Fine Art industry has led me to become a diplomatic, effective communicator.

 I'm now searching for an opportunity to join a team of developers to solve problems with people for a living.